thosgood/this-weeks-finds/markdown/51-100/week070.md

 which gave general conditions which must hold for there to be a finite terminating and confluent set of rewrite rules for a monoid.
-The nice thing is that this relies heavily on ideas from n-category theory.
+The nice thing is that this relies heavily on ideas from $n$-category theory.
 Note: we started with a monoid in which the relations are *equations*, but we then started thinking of the relations as rewrite rules or *morphisms*, so what we really have is a monoidal category.
 We then started worrying